abolhoseinisina/od_estimation/README.md

 `pip install -r [requirements_file]`

 Next, you are required to modify the `config.json` file to include your files.
-You need 2 shapefile:
+You need 2 shapefiles:
 1. A line shapefile for the road network.
 2. A point shapefile for the origin destination nodes.
 All the points in the later shapefile are considered as origin and destination.